brege/plex-letterboxd/README.md

 - export: output, from, to, user, library
 - csv: rating, review, max_rows, genres, tags, rewatch, mark_rewatch

+Timestamped filenames use `{timestamp}` in the pattern and default to minute precision.
+You can set `export.timestamp_format: date` to anchor re‑imports at the start of each day (intentionally re‑exporting the boundary day).

 Ratings (optional): set `csv.rating: true`.
 Ratings convert from Plex 1–10 to Letterboxd 0.5–5.0.

 ### Run